-Safety first is expected at all MABA events.
+Safety first is expected at all MABA demonstrations.
 Safety glasses must be worn during demonstrations.

-Guests are welcome!
+First and foremost this calendar is to keep members up to date on our activities.
+Guests and visitors are welcome at demonstrations!
 Anyone interested in learning more about blacksmithing is encouraged to attend.
 Please review these safety issues before attending an event.

-Sharing information is what it's all about!
-The date and time is usually Saturday at noon.
+The date and time for a demonstration is usually Saturday at noon.
 Many of the members work Saturday morning or need travel time so noon has worked out well for our group.
 Gathering at noon we share a pot-luck lunch and plenty of conversation.
-Please bring a dish to pass, a bag of chips or a desert, if you are able.
+Please bring a dish to pass if you are able.
 This is a great time to get to know the other members, ask questions and share information.
 The event is typically held at a member's shop and the host is often the demonstrator for the afternoon.
-Members, guests and visitors attending will spend about 2 hours enjoying the demonstration.
-At the end of every demonstration the group has an Iron-In-The-Hat.
-The "Hat" receives hand forged items following a theme (fork, trivet, letter opener, etc) or any item of interest for a blacksmith (stock, tools, books, etc).
-These items contributed by the members are then raffled off with the funds going to keep the membership dues low and to support the group's bimonthly publication, The Upsetter.
-Four times a year the group has a business meeting.
-Three meetings are held at a demonstration and the fourth is our Annual elections/meeting/Auction/Pot-luck Christmas party in December.
-The calendar listing will note if the demonstration will also be a business meeting and what the project is for Iron-In-The-Hat.
+Members, guests and visitors attending will spend about 2 hours enjoying the demonstration

 Other activities around Michigan will also be listed on the calendar.
 These include events where MABA blacksmiths have been invited to demonstrate and/or sell to the public.
 Please consider attending these activities as they are another wonderful way to gain and share information about blacksmithing.